 “Want something built?
 I’ll need around 20 hours of coding in Ruby.
 It’ll cost this much, but it might cost more.
 It’s just an estimate.
 Who knows, I might need more time so I can’t promise anything.”

 Contractors can spend hours working and not finish.
 A client can then either pull the plug and see if the project can be salvaged or grease the process with some more money and hope it’ll get finished.

 The problem is that coding is something that clients don’t know much about.
 In development, the bulk of the work can be done pretty fast, but optimization and bug fixing can take a lot of time.

 Future work also needs to be communicated early in the start.
 What if there are bugs?
 In software development, they are inevitable.
-But if a client pays for software, they expect it to work flawlessly.
-A lot of headaches can arise if a client suspects that contractor slacks off on purpose and introduces bugs so they have more work.
+But if a client pays for the software, they expect it to work flawlessly.
+A lot of headaches can arise if a client suspects that the contractor slacks off on purpose and introduces bugs so they have more work.

 - If you’re drowning in work, charge by the hour.